baileych/srcr/README.md

 Connecting to databases requires boilerplate code to specify connection parameters and to set up sessions properly with the DBMS.
-This package provides a simple tool to fill two purposes: abstracting connection details, including secret credentials, out of yout source code and managing configuration for frequently-used database connections in a persistent and flexible way, while minimizing requirements on the runtime environment.
+This package provides a simple tool to fill two purposes: abstracting connection details, including secret credentials, out of your source code and managing configuration for frequently-used database connections in a persistent and flexible way, while minimizing requirements on the runtime environment.